aitnacer-nabil/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home:changes the current working directory to the home directory (cd ~). but to run script u should use source or  .
 3-listfiles: Display current directory contents in a long format 4-listmorefiles : ls -la .. -Display current directory contents, including hidden files (starting with .).
 Use the long format.
+5-listfilesdigitonly :ls -lan The options used here are:-l: display in long format -a: show hidden files -n: display user and group IDs numerically